Andrettin/Wyrmsun/readme.txt

 - Added special graphics for Rugnur (axefighter) (graphics by b_o).
 - Greebo's icon and UI image have been updated (by b_o).

+* Items
+- When items are used, now they display a message instead of a dialogue.
+- Improved item code.

 * Maps
 - Added Iberia map (Earth) by Miguel Farah F., from FreeCiv.
 - Added France map (Earth) by Mathieu Roy, from FreeCiv.